signalfx/signalfx-agent/docs/pguidance/agent-k8s-install-kubectl.md

 ## Installation

-1. Remove collector services such as `collectd`
+1. Remove collector services such as `collectd`.

-2. Remove third-party instrumentation and agent software
+2. Remove third-party instrumentation and agent software.

     **NOTE:**